 We first heard of the BVS because the CEO we were working with wanted his team to be able to make simple decisions that upheld the company’s standards.

-What does a Brand Value System look like in practice?
+What do brand values look like in practice?

-Although in theory it’s quite simple, in practice it can be a challenge.
-Every time you find yourself with a brand or business choice, you need to hold that question up to your Brand Value System.
+Although in theory it’s quite simple, in practice it can add challenges.
+Every time you find yourself with a brand or business choice, you need to hold that question up to your brand values.
 For every query, the answer must be “yes.”
-When the answer is “no,” you have to realign what you’re building with your system.
+When the answer is “no,” you have to realign what you’re building with your value system.

 Here are some examples: